ringecosystem/collaboration/service-providers/itering/25Q1-doc-edu-app-coordinator.md

 Building a strong and active community around RingDAO is essential.
 This service aims to bridge the gap between regular users and developers, ensuring a healthy and engaged community.
 The community education support includes:

-* Gathering and analyzing community feedback to improve products.
+- Gathering and analyzing community feedback to improve products.
-* Collaborating with the marketing team and community members to organize online/offline events such as hackathons and AMAs.
+- Collaborating with the marketing team and community members to organize online/offline events such as hackathons and AMAs.
-* Providing training and Q&A sessions for active community members to become community leaders, helping them organize and strengthen the community.
+- Providing training and Q&A sessions for active community members to become community leaders, helping them organize and strengthen the community.

 ### Application Coordination

 With the increasing number of applications built around RingDAO, it is crucial to ensure they are well-integrated, maintained, and updated.
-This service provides application coordination support, including:
+This service provides comprehensive application coordination support, including but not limited to:

+- ParaLink App: Launch the stable version of the ParaLink app and expand its user base from the RingDAO community to the broader Polkadot ecosystem.
+- RingDAO New Site: Oversee the development of the new RingDAO website, focusing on a refreshed look and improved user experience.
+- MsgPort New Site: Manage the development of the new MsgPort website, ensuring a modern design and enhanced user experience.
+- XAccount App: Coordinate and design the new version of the XAccount app.

+Additionally, responsibilities include:

-* Acting as a bridge between application users and the technical team, gathering user feedback, and ensuring timely resolution of issues.
+- Acting as a liaison between application users and the technical team, gathering user feedback, and ensuring timely issue resolution.
-* Reviewing all applications within RingDAO to ensure they are on the right track, identifying potential issues, and resolving them promptly.
+- Reviewing all applications within RingDAO to ensure they are on track, identifying potential issues, and addressing them promptly.
-* Collaborating with developers and UX designers to ensure timely and high-quality application delivery.